danilop/yas3fs/README.md

 The `path` is the relative path of the file system (`/` corresponding to the mount point) and doesn't include any S3 path (i.e. prefix) as given in the `--url` option.

+To change the size of the cache on all nodes, e.g. to bring it from 1GB (the current default) to 10GB, you can publish (the size is in MB):

+    all,cache,size,10240

 **Happy file sharing!**